wnayes/team-gcc-acm-sdc/README.md

-team-gcc-acm-sdc
+ACM Software Design Competition 2014 Slides
 ================

-ACM Software Design Competition 2014 Slides
+Our presentation slides on the topic "Social Music."